admin

 The Primary Series: Foundations and Benefits

 Primary Series, known as Yoga Chikitsa, is the first of all series in Ashtanga Vinyasa Yoga, which is designed to purify and align the body.
 It creates a solid base for advanced practices.
 This means the series consists of a set of postures addressing the whole body with an aim of promoting physical as well as mental balance.
+The benefits of Ashtanga Yoga include increased strength, flexibility, and mental clarity.
+It fosters physical endurance, promotes detoxification through sweat, and enhances focus, helping practitioners cultivate a deeper mind-body connection and overall well-being.

 Benefits of the Primary Series